Gavin Newsom: Energy and environment

 Upon taking office in 2019, Newsom succeeded Brown as co-chair of the United States Climate Alliance.
 In September 2019, Newsom vetoed SB 1, which would have preserved environmental protections at the state level that were set to roll back nationally under the Trump administration's environmental policy.
 In February 2020, the Newsom administration sued federal agencies over the rollbacks to protect imperiled fish in the Sacramento–San Joaquin River Delta in 2019.

 Newsom attended the 2019 UN Climate Action Summit, where he spoke of California as a climate leader due to the actions of governors before him.
 In August 2020, he addressed the 2020 Democratic National Convention.
 His speech mentioned climate change and the wildfires prevalent in California at the time.
 On September 23, 2020, Newsom signed an executive order to phase out sales of gasoline-powered vehicles and require all new passenger vehicles sold in the state to be zero-emission by 2035.
 Bills he signed in September with an environmental focus included a commission to study lithium extraction around the Salton Sea.

 During his 2018 campaign, Newsom pledged to tighten state oversight of fracking and oil extraction.
 Early in his governorship, his administration approved new oil and gas leases on public lands at about twice the rate of the prior year.
 When asked about this development, Newsom said he was unaware of the rate of approvals, and he later fired the head of the Division of Oil, Gas and Geothermal Resources.
 In November 2019, he imposed a moratorium on approval of new hydraulic fracturing and steam-injected oil drilling in the state until the permits for those projects could be reviewed by an independent panel of scientists.
 State agencies resumed issuing new hydraulic fracturing permits in April 2020.
 In 2021, the Center for Biological Diversity sued the Newsom administration over the continued sale of oil and gas leases, and Consumer Watchdog called for the end of their sale.
 In April 2021, Newsom committed to ending the sale of gas leases by 2024 and ending oil extraction by 2045.
 In October 2021, he proposed a 3,200 ft buffer between new fossil fuel extraction sites and densely populated areas.

+In 2022, gas prices in California exceeded $6 per gallon.
+Newsom attributed this to corporate greed and price gouging by oil companies.
+He proposed a windfall profits tax and penalty for oil companies in September 2022.
+On March 28, 2023, Newsom signed a law that authorizes the California Energy Commission to set "a profit threshold above which companies would be assessed a financial penalty", requires petroleum companies to report additional profit data to state regulators, and creates a new oversight division of the California Energy Commission to investigate price gouging in the gasoline industry.
+In June 2025, Newsom signed California Assembly Bill 130 (2025) into law.
+In October 2025, Newsom vetoed Senate Bill 682 which sought to limit forever chemicals and Assembly Bill 93 which sought to require data centers to report their water use.